 CUA50915 Diploma of Photography and Photo Imaging: $2999.
 Although there may be discount offers available from time to time, so this price may vary.

 This fee can be paid periodically or upfront.
 When fees are paid upfront, there is an initial deposit of 50% that is taken at the time of enrolment and the course fee balance will be deducted after 4 weeks.

 After your initial skills assessment has been completed and your application for enrolment is accepted, you will be able to begin your studies.

 All fees will be clearly noted on our website and through the LMS.
 Fees can be paid in the following methods:

 The decision to enrol in any training has to be the right decision for your career aspirations and hopes for the future.
 To assist you in making the right decision, we allow a 7-day cooling-off period immediately after the completion of your enrolment.
 If you decide to cancel within this timeframe, you will receive a full refund of any fees paid.

 This period of time allows you to firm up your decision to enrol and complete the training.

-Cancellations made by you must be made via email by you and is deemed to take effect on receipt of your written notification and our refund policy applies.
-See below REFUNDS.
+Cancellations made by you must be made via email by you and is deemed to take effect on receipt of your written notification.
+Our Refund Policy applies (see below REFUNDS).

 Where we are unable to provide services for which you have paid, you will:

-A learner with outstanding fees shall be suspended from undertaking any training and assessment services until such times as the outstanding arrears have been brought up to date.
+A Learner with outstanding fees shall be suspended from undertaking any training and assessment services until such times as the outstanding arrears are brought up to date.